Let’s start off with this, I had seen it before but just rediscovered it thanks to Bridget @ Money After Graduation.

 Any square suitcase or rectangular suitcase has MORE space than any bag with a round top, round bag or rounded corners like the little suitcase on the right.
 It’s simple mathematics. length x width x height = cubic- whatever you’re measuring.
 In this case; space for clothes and shoes and trinkets!

-I don’t currently own anything smaller than my red suitcase (I’m looking for a good deal on a 19/20″ upright) I was supposed to travel to Denver Sept 5-9 for Fincon 12 so I decided to give packing the little 19″ blue suitcase a go as a trial.
+I don’t currently own anything smaller than my red suitcase (I’m looking for a good deal on a 19/20″ upright) but I was supposed to travel to Denver Sept 5-9 for Fincon 12 so I decided to give packing the little 19″ blue suitcase on the left a go as a trial-pack.

 Even though I was only planning for 5 days, while packing I decided to pack for 14 days and see if I could do it, which brings me to trick #2: